groucho75/alo-easymail/readme.txt

 Inside plugin package there is a *mu-plugins* folders that contains some useful samples, e.g.: "latest posts" placeholder, "multiple posts" placeholder, include attachments, add custom fields in subscription form.
 You can move one or more of those files into *wp-content/mu-plugins* (if the directory doesn”t exist, simply create it) to activate them.
 You can use them as starting point for your development.
 Other samples at: [plugin developer page](https://www.eventualo.net/blog/easymail-newsletter-for-developers).
+The plugin includes a dozen of ready-to-use newsletter themes.
+Of course, you can create your own themes and, if you like, you can share them with the plugin author and other users.
+You can send them to me or make pull requests in plugin repository.

 *On Github you can find a repository with latest plugin version: [github.com/groucho75/alo-easymail](https://github.com/groucho75/alo-easymail)*